-Homerooms are organized into a mixture of Grades 6, 7 and 8 students and Grades 9, 10 and 11 students according to the four Houses: Lions, Panthers, Pumas and Tigers.
-There are 24 homerooms in 2013-14.
+Homerooms are organized by grade according to the four Houses: Lions, Panthers, Pumas and Tigers.
 Homeroom serves as a "home base" for students and allows for some time to check in with each student, to address any questions or concerns a student may have and to provide a place for students to obtain school information and announcements.
 There will be House competitions throughout the year as a means of drawing the school together in a spirit of healthy and positive competition.